rishabhkarwapendo/HTML-Scraper/README.md

 # HTML-Scraper
 Run HTMLScraper.py before running RegexFinder.py or ElementFinder.py (HTMLScraper.py populates the csv files accordingly to be searched using regex or element attributes).
+If you do not have a developer environment, dependencies, or Python installed, you can run all the files by downloading the exe files in the exe_runnables folder.